|Measuring Interdisciplinarity (NSF Tool)|

 Previous Investigators: Bruce W. Herr II, and Elisha F. Allgood

-Previous Collaborators: Marcia Rudy, and Stephen Miles Uzzo
+Previous Collaborators: Stephen Miles Uzzo, and Marcia Rudy

 The visualization of networks plays an important role in the sense making of analytical results but also for the communication of results within and across disciplinary boundaries but also to the general public.
 While the visualization of static networks is supported by diverse commercial and research tools, the visualization of dynamic networks is an open research problem.
 However, almost all real world networks are dynamically evolving over time in response to their usage.
 Hence it is important to develop approaches and tools to communicate the changing structure of networks, activity patterns over networks and the interplay of structural evolution and network usage.
 This competition was held concurrently with NetSci07, at Indiana University, Bloomington, Indiana.